 The terms of reference for the Raghuram Rajan Committee on financial reforms were to identify the developing issues to fulfil the financing needs of the Indian economy in the coming decade and to identify actual sector reforms that would allow those needs to be more readily addressed by the financial sector.
 It was also to assess the performance of various areas of the financial sector and identify adjustments that will allow it to satisfy the needs of the real sector.
-It was to identify changes in the regulatory and the supervisory infrastructure that can better allow the financial sector to play its role while ensuring that risks were contained and identify changes in other areas of the legal system and the educational system that could help the financial sector function more effectively.
+It was to identify changes in the regulatory and the supervisory infrastructure that can better allow the financial sector to play its role while ensuring that risks were contained and identify changes in other areas of the economy, including in the conduct of monetary and fiscal policy, and the operation of the legal system and the educational system that could help the financial sector function more effectively.